Gjógv is a small village in the Faroe Islands with a population of just 49 local residents. There is one hotel, the Gjaargardur Guesthouse Gjogv.

 How does a place like this actually exist?

-My favorite island so far!
-(Entry taken from my journal I wrote while there) It feels much more remote than Streymoy (the main island I stayed on).
+“This is my favorite island so far!
+It feels much more remote than Streymoy” (the main island I stayed on).

 Note: it was raining the day I drove up so I’m sure the waterfalls get much bigger and more spectacular in the rain.